Observations of the Fermi bubbles and the Galactic center excess with the DArk Matter Particle Explorer: Galactic center excess

 Furthermore, the effect of point and extended sources is checked.
-We either remove the weak source template from the model or replace all the point/extended sources with the ones defined in the \lat 14-yr catalog~\citep{Ballet2023_4FGLDR4}.
-The fittings deteriorate in both cases, and the corresponding \gce spectra are presented in Figure~\ref{fig::gce:spec_sys1}c.
+We either remove the weak source template from the model or replace all the point/extended sources with the ones defined in the \lat 14-yr catalog~\citep{Ballet2023_4FGLDR4} and then fit them as a whole.
+As shown in Table~\ref{tab::gce:excess_sys}, the fitting deteriorates if the weak sources are not accounted for.
+However, using the \lat source catalog is statistically slightly better than the baseline model according to the Akaike information criterion~\citep{Akaike1974}, considering the baseline model has $15\times 2 = 30$ more free spectral parameters for the sources.
+The corresponding \gce spectra are presented in Figure~\ref{fig::gce:spec_sys1}c.
 The low-energy part of the spectrum can be affected by the weak sources, as illustrated in the first case.
 It is because the weak sources are concentrated at the center and can be absorbed by the \gce if this component is not accounted for.
 However, the sources that are even unresolved by \lat can not be verified here.
 We also find that altering the source catalog makes little impact on the SED.